-8Using a multi-agent setup, Chopra and Haaland [2023] report a wait time usually between two and nine seconds, with a median wait time of six seconds.
+6Using a multi-agent setup, Chopra and Haaland [2024] report a wait time usually between two and nine seconds, with a median wait time of six seconds.
 For large commercial applications with anonymous users, such multi-agent architectures can be beneficial and allow for additional layers of security.
-Yet, we find that the simple architecture developed here, in combination with a sufficiently capable underlying language model, performs well in our interviews both in terms of expert and extensive participant evaluations, with almost zero latency.
-It can be suitable for many research applications where respondents are pre-selected to participate in interviews, for instance when recruiting respondents on a specialized platform such as Prolific or Bilendi.
+Yet, we find that the simple architecture developed here, in combination with a sufficiently capable underlying language model, performs well in our interviews both in terms of expert and participant evaluations, with almost zero latency.
+It can thus be suitable for many research applications where respondents are pre-selected to participate in interviews, for instance when recruiting respondents on a specialized platform such as Prolific or Bilendi.

-9Without codes, a multi-agent setup may be needed.
-For instance, while one LLM agent conducts the interview, another may be in charge of deciding when to end the interview.
+LLM agent conducts the interview, another may be in charge of deciding when to end the interview.
+Section 2.1.2 provides additional detail on the use of codes.

 Open-source replication code.
-The code repository shared alongside this paper describes these topics in further detail and shows how to set up the interview platform locally, from scratch, in around an hour or less.10
+The code repository shared alongside this paper describes these topics in further detail and shows how to set up the interview platform locally, from scratch, in around an hour or less.7

 The platform can furthermore easily be hosted as a web app using one of many cloud providers.
-This makes it possible for respondents to navigate to the platform with a URL in their the browser and to participate in an online interview with their computers or phones.
-Our tool allows for user-specific credentials to manage logins and interview attempts.
-Transcripts can be stored and downloaded from the cloud instance, or the source code of the platform can be amended to utilize separate storage space.
+This makes it possible for respondents to navigate to the platform with a URL in their browser and to participate in an online interview with their computers or phones.
+Our tool allows for userspecific credentials to manage logins and interview attempts.
+Transcripts can either be stored and downloaded from the cloud instance, or the source code of the platform can be amended to utilize separate storage space.

-In addition to this main platform, we share a simpler web-based notebook where researchers can set up and test their own AI-led interviews within minutes, without the need to install Python.11
+In addition to this main platform, we share a simpler web-based notebook where researchers can set up and test their own AI-led interviews within minutes, without the need to install Python.8